3 Linked to Iwakuni Base Found with Novel Coronavirus

 - Русский

-Yamaguchi, July 14 (Jiji Press)--Three people linked to the U.S. military's Iwakuni base in Yamaguchi Prefecture, western Japan, have been confirmed infected with the novel coronavirus, informed sources have said.
+Yamaguchi/Tokyo, July 14 (Jiji Press)--Three people linked to the U.S. military's Iwakuni base in Yamaguchi Prefecture, western Japan, have been confirmed infected with the novel coronavirus, informed sources said.

-The three--a couple of U.S. citizens in their 40s and their daughter under 10--arrived at Tokyo International Airport at Haneda from the United States on Sunday.
-After taking virus tests at the airport, they flew to Iwakuni Kintaikyo Airport the following day before the test results became available.
+The three--a couple of U.S. citizens in their 40s and their daughter aged under 10--arrived at Tokyo International Airport at Haneda from the United States on Sunday.
+After taking virus tests at the airport, they flew to Iwakuni Kintaikyo Airport on Monday before the test results became available.
+They were confirmed positive for the virus later.

-The Yamaguchi prefectural government plans to check those who had close contact with the family during the flight and at the airports.
+The Yamaguchi prefectural government plans to check those who had close contact with the family during the flights and at the airports.

-Travelers from the United States and elsewhere are required to stay at airports or facilities designated by quarantine authorities after their arrivals in Japan until their coronavirus test results come out.
+Upon arriving in Japan, the family falsely reported that they would use a rental car instead of public transport services when traveling in the country, Japanese Defense Minister Taro Kono told reporters in Tokyo on Tuesday.
+They stayed at a privately run lodging facility on the day of their arrival, he said.

-"It's very regrettable.
-I want people to follow rules," Yamaguchi Governor Tsugumasa Muraoka told reporters Tuesday.
+"This was an extremely grave incident," Kono said, noting that the U.S. side will impose a severe penalty over the matter.

 [Copyright The Jiji Press, Ltd.]